 a super mini swatch: holes are typical both in intarsia and in short rows if no wrapping occursbe prepared to weave in a lot of yarn endsgoing larger, note “steps” created when larger number of needle groups are usedmore complex geometry: line drawing on “graph paper”the start of color placement sequence for executing segments at completion of designin actual knitting the pattern must be elongated X2

 Some of the same shapes may be placed on a shaped edge.
-The repeat will likely need some editing; arrows indicate direction of knitting for that row.
+The repeat will likely need some editing; arrows indicate the direction of knitting for that row.
 If the background color is used for casting on and binding off, then the isolated shape floats on the ground, and the horizontal line of contrast color is eliminated.

 Taking it to garments: accessories are easiest, since gauge may not be significant.
 Shawl shapes in HK are often knit on circular needles, without the constraint of the fixed number of needles on any particular model KM.
 Sometimes, with adjustments, the same shapes may be rotated sideways on the KM.
 Segment sizes may differ due to the resulting change in gauge.
-Sampling techniques and shapes in smaller versions helps work out the kinks.
+Sampling techniques and shapes in smaller versions help work out the kinks.

 Sources for inspiration: large scale shapes

-more details, varying concentration and placement
+more details, varying concentration, and placement: free pattern

-for purchase on ravelry
+for purchase on Ravelry